aak-94/vision_based_quality_control/README.md

 # vision_based_quality_control
  This is the source code for quality control of Vehicle identification number (VIN) using image processing algorithms

+# Purpose:
+VIN is an alphanumeric entity used to distinguish between the two vehicles.
+This differentiates the vehicles with indentical specifications.
+Correct and clear VIN is an leagal requiremnt.
+Any manufacturing error in this number would lead to leagal challenges.
+To avoid any quality issues with the VIN,  many industries prefer high automation which needs high investments.
+Simpler automation methods are cost effective but lacks robust qaulity inspection system.
+This projects provides the software prototype for such cost effective quality inspection system.

 ## Algorithm
 step-1 : Take the input image & relavant library image